The Queen Mary has had an incredibly busy and exciting life. She was built in 1936 and sailed for 30 years before retiring in 1967.

 Accounts differ as to whether the ship did stop to help survivors or not.

-The case did go to court a few years later and the Queen Mary was cleared of any blame.
+The case went to court a few years later, and the crew of the Queen Mary was cleared of any blame.
 It estimated that over 300 people died in the accident.

 What Happened to The Queen Mary After World War Two?